Students

 - Erasmus+ long-term doctoral mobility Erasmus+ traineeship

-Activities that combine a physical activity abroad of five to 30 days and a mandatory virtual activity at EUC.
+Activities that combine a physical activity abroad of 5 to 30 days and a mandatory virtual activity.
 There is no time limit for the virtual phase.

 Additional support grant to cover supplementary costs for the activity abroad may be provided in case of ‘fewer opportunities’ applications.